QuickLava/lavaResawndz/README.md

 # lavaResawndz
 A full reimplementation of Jaklub's Sawndz program, built on top of [lavaBRSARLib](https://github.com/QuickLava/lavaBRSARLib), primarily for use with SuperSawndz.

+*Note: In order to use this program with SuperSawndz, download the latest release, rename the provided executable to "sawndz.exe", and place it into the same folder as SuperSawndz.*

 ## Fixed Issues
 This implementation of the program seeks to address two primary issues with the original Sawndz program:
 1. Previously, produced .sawnd files would sometimes wind up stuck together, which could result in substantially larger than expected files.
 This could often be circumvented by exporting the .sawnd file multiple times, but failing to do so would leave users with improperly-formed .sawnd files, which leads directly to the second issue.